freelancephp/WP-External-Links/wp-external-links/readme.txt

 After activating you can set all options for external and internal links on the plugins admin page.

 = On the fly =
-The plugin filters the output of links on the fly.
-This means the real content of posts, pages etcetera will not be changed.
+The plugin filters the output and changes the links on the fly.
+The real contents (posts, pages, widget etcetera) will not be changed in the database.
 When deactivating the plugin, all contents will be the same as it was before.

+= Requirements =
+* PHP version 5.3 or up
+* WordPress version 4.2 or up

+If you want support for older versions of PHP or WordPress then download and install [version 1.81](https://downloads.wordpress.org/plugin/wp-external-links.1.81.zip) of this plugin.

 = Sources =
 * [Documentation](http://wordpress.org/extend/plugins/wp-external-links/other_notes/)